Gen711/Fall2015/labs/lab5.khmer.rst

   curl -L https://s3.amazonaws.com/Mc_Transcriptome/Thomas_McBr1_R2.PF.fastq.gz > kidney.2.fq.gz

-> Trim low quality bases and adapters from dataset.
-These files will form the basis of all out subsequent analyses.
+> Merge --> Trim low quality bases and adapters from dataset  --> count kmers --> make a histogram.
+Normalize in the 1nd command.
+Make sure you know what is going on here!

 ::